Focus remains on children

 LOUISVILLE, Ky.
 (Sept.
 28, 2016) – Norton Healthcare today announced that the downtown children’s hospital that it has owned and operated for nearly 50 years will now be named “Norton Children’s Hospital.”
 The first children’s hospital opened in Louisville nearly 125 years ago under the name of Children’s Free Hospital.
 Over the years, the name of the hospital has changed, but its mission has remained the same.
 Children are at the heart of what we do, and Norton Children’s Hospital will continue the work of caring for, healing and serving children and their families in this community.

 The name will officially change on Nov.
-10. The names of other Norton Healthcare entities serving children will change as well, including Norton Women’s and Children’s Hospital (in St. Matthews), Norton Children’s Medical Center and Norton Children’s Medical Associates (physician practices).
+10. The names of other Norton Healthcare entities serving children will change as well, including Norton Women’s and Children’s Hospital (in St. Matthews), Norton Children’s Medical Center and Norton Children’s Medical Group (physician practices).

 “We’ve had several names for children’s services over the years, but our commitment to children has always been what drives us,” said Thomas D. Kmetz, division president of women’s and children’s services.
 “Years ago, the hospital was known as Norton-Children’s Hospital, and we were pleased to learn through our research that that name still resonates with the community.